turingschool-examples/museo/README.md

 ### Iteration 1

-Use TDD to create a `Photograph` and an `Artist` class that respond to the following interaction pattern:
+Use TDD to create a `Photograph` and an `Artist` class that respond to the following interaction pattern.

+For `age_at_death`, assume an artist was born and died on the same day.

 ```ruby
 pry(main)> require './lib/photograph'